mori-ahk/Corner/README.md

 pink
 ```

+> [!NOTE]
-> **Note if color is not specified, Corner will assign a random color to the node.**
+> If color is not specified, Corner will assign a random color to the node.

 ##### Example